otammato/6_ELK_monitoring_NodeJS_logs/README.md

 (the page is under development)

-# ELK (Elastic search, Logstash, Kibana) for monotoring of logs of a Node.js Application
+# ELK (Elastic search, Logstash, Kibana) for monotoring logs of a Node.js Application

 In this demo we create a logs' monitoring solution based on ELK stack for a sample NodeJS app used in a series of previous projects.